NxPKG/khulnasoft-docs/content/ruleset-engine/reference/phases-list.md

 ## Application layer

-Application-layer phases apply to requests received on the Cloudflare global network.
+Application-layer phases apply to requests received on the Khulnasoft global network.

 ### Request phases